elham722/Backend/Backend.Persistence/README.md

 ## Overview

 The Persistence layer is responsible for data access and database operations.
 It implements the Repository pattern and Unit of Work pattern to provide a clean abstraction over the data access layer.
+The layer is designed to work with both Domain entities and Identity users through a bridge service.

 ## Architecture